-All submitted assignments should be double-spaced in 12-pt font with one-inch margins and edited for typographical, spelling, and grammatical errors.
+All submitted assignments should be in 12-pt font with one-inch margins and edited for typographical, spelling, and grammatical errors.

-Semester plan-3 (a) 5% = 15%, dates below
+Semester plan-3 @ 5% = 15%, dates below

-Working in groups of three to five people (and for some shared grades), students will complete a series of assignments in which they explore experiences and expressions of family.
+Working in groups of three to five people (and for some shared grades), students will complete a series of assignments in which they explore experiences and expressions of identity.